KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 Self Auras are elements applied to the player character.
 This can be from sources such as: leylines, taking Elemental damage from an enemy, or having an ability that imbues the character with an Element.

-These all have the ability to react with a slightly different ruleset from standard Gauge Theory.
-When a reaction is triggered and the trigger application has a higher U value than the Self Gauge, the Self Aura transitions directly to the other Element.
+When a Self Aura application triggers a reaction, if the Self Aura's U value is higher than that of the existing aura, the aura directly transitions to the Self Aura.
+It should also be included that enemy shields, innate auras etc. are Self Auras.

 ## Credits